in , ,

 • Origin: South America, mainly Peru

-Where to Plant Fittonia
+Where to plant Fittonia

 • Grow Fittonia in low light; nerve plant grows well under fluorescent lights.